 IAR is uniquely located at The City College University of New York.
 We instill an empowering, yet academic friendly atmosphere that allows children and families to deal positively with the social ills of society, and comfort youth to break their silence about having a loved one who is incarcerated.

-Our programmatic impact gives children of incarcerated parents the strength to better themselves through our commitment to champion STEM programs and services toward a brighter future.
+Our programmatic impact gives children the strength to better themselves through our commitment to champion STEM programs and services toward a brighter future.

 We have a unique STEM programmatic blueprint along with the innovation to merge the needs of under-resourced communities of color with high-performance resource magnets to form short term goals with sustainable long term impact.
 At IAR, we inspire, change and save lives.